That which can be destroyed by the truth should be.

 “Almost no one is evil; almost everything is broken”.

 простите за очевидное, но все-таки по поводу «плохих людей не бывает, бывают несчастные/те, кому плохо/озлобленные/которые не знают правду» и так далее.

-As I write this, it’s 1 month 11 days 22 hours 24 minutes 44 seconds since war started.
+As I write this, it’s 1 month 11 days 22 hours since Russia attacked Ukraine.

 Ukraine is united as never before - nice.
 Would I take the “Ukraine is as divided, fragmented and unstable as ever, but there is no war” option?
 Yes, in a heartbeat.